TimoOerlemans/Portfolio-Research/Research.md

 7. Colleagues: Software engineers shall be fair to and supportive of their colleagues.

 8. Self: Software engineers shall participate in lifelong learning regarding the practice of their profession and shall promote an ethical approach to the practice of the profession."

+By the 7th principle they say something about fair and supportive to other colleagues.
+In my own words that means that everyone should respect every colleague.
+The fair part is that you tell to another colleague if something is wrong and not just say that everything is good.
+The second part says that you should be supportive and in our group we already do that by helping each other if something doesn't work with someone.
+We do that by say something where they can find what they are looking for or sit next to them and help them by explaining.

 ### 5.8 How do you know that your ethical considerations match with those of other software engineers?